-The model is sufficiently flexible to be extended in various ways, e.g., to allow for dynamic spillovers between the two types of dynamics or to incorporate regressors.
-Moreover, the model is straightforwardly extended to a multivariate framework, in the spirit of, e.g. Manganelli (2005), Cipollini et al. (2006) or Hautsch (2008).
+Finally, our modeling framework is sufficiently flexible to be extended in various ways, e.g., to allow for dynamic spillovers between the two types of dynamics or incorporating other exogenous regressors.
+Moreover, it should be straightforward to extend the model to a multivariate setting, in the spirit of, e.g. Manganelli (2005), Cipollini et al. (2006) or Hautsch (2008).
+Here, the modeling of equidistant high-frequency data is particularly useful as the regular sampling grid avoids the technical complications caused by the asynchronicity of observations.